The Best RV Clubs and Campground Passes

 Those who are very loyal to a specific brand of RV will often join brand-specific RV clubs.
 These are exclusive to those who own a motorhome or trailer from that brand, and clubs will often host rallies or other events for members.

 These clubs can be especially useful if issues arise with your RV, as RV problems (and their solutions) are often repeated within the same brand.
-You may find lots of advice from others who have experiences the same problems in your group!
+You may find lots of advice from others who have experienced the same problems in your group!

 Below are a few examples of brand-specific groups: